-Don’t forget though that your content needs be current.
-You need to be able to adapt and create new content in line with any breaking news stories and / or legislation changes.
+Don’t forget though that your content needs to be current.
+You need to be able to adapt and create new content in line with any breaking news stories and/or legislation changes.

-It is important therefore in your strategy to agree any sign off process in advance, as compliance could slow down the creation and posting of these topical pieces if they need to approve very piece.
+It is important therefore in your strategy to agree to any sign-off process in advance, as compliance could slow down the creation and posting of these topical pieces if they need to approve every piece.

 8. Measurement and refinement